BigBBazz/portfolio/project2.md

 │   │   └── route.tsx
 └── root.tsx
 ```
+# Root

+# Index
-The "index" route contains a brief introduction about myself, links to three of my projects, and a link for my resume.
+The index route contains a brief introduction about myself, links to three of my projects, and a link for my resume.
+The project links
+# About

-The "about" route contains more detailed information about myself and my career.
+The about route contains more detailed information about myself and my career.
+# Contact

-The "contact" route contains information on how to get in touch with me.
+The contact route contains information on how to get in touch with me.
 It has a build in email request form.

 ### Styling